SRCEM-AIML/C25_ShreyaRaut_Assignment2/README.md

 Student Project – Multi-App Django Application Overview
-This is a Django-based multi-app project demonstrating:
+This is a Django-based multi-app project.

 Framework: Django